 The University reviews its financial policies and procedures on a continuing basis in order to operate in an efficient and effective manner.
 Policies contained in this section are those in effect as of publication and subject to change as deemed necessary by the University.

 The Office of the Bursar accepts cash, checks, and money orders over the counter as well as checks and money orders by U.S. Mail.
-Credit card (Discover Card, MasterCard, Visa, and American Express) and electronic check (eChecks) payments are only accepted online.
+Credit card (Discover Card, MasterCard, Visa, and American Express), electronic check (eChecks) payments, and certain 529 Plans are accepted online.
+Payments from 529 Plans can also be made by notifying the Plan to issue a payment to Xavier University.
 Credit card payments have a convenience fee associated with each transaction.
 Students’ bursar accounts are subject to late fees.
 More information can be obtained by visiting www.xavier.edu/bursar.

 Payment Plan, Bill Dates and Due Dates